All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-How do I pick a photo from a place I have lived in for over half of my life?
+How do I pick a photo from a place I have lived in for over half of my life in?
 It's hard!
-This is one of my favorite spots in Colorado Springs, even though it can be touristy at times, the beautiful Garden of the gods!
-It had just snowed the night before so a friend and I went on a drive and hike here.
-As you can see I am just about to JUMP!
-Just like life, sometimes you just have to JUMP!
+This is one of my favorite spots in Colorado Springs, the beautiful Garden of the gods!
+It had just snowed the night before so a friend and I went on a hike here!

 Jennifer Kaye xoxo